๐ง๐พ Belarus visa for Americans

 Belarus visa, the full picture

-Most Western passports get 30 days visa-free in Belarus.
-Some others need pre-approval.
+Most Western passports get you 30 days visa-free.
+Other nationalities need to apply beforehand.

 How other passports enter Belarus